Housing, Heritage and Regeneration

 - Great culture and countryside with a high quality of life offer

-- Relatively affordable housing market across most of the region with a diverse offering
+- Relatively affordable housing market across most of the region

 - Continuous increase in levels of housing delivery over the last 5 years